nervosys/AutonomySim/docs/px4_setup.md

 * [Pixhawk 4 mini from Holybro](https://shop.holybro.com/pixhawk4-mini_p1120.html)
 * [Pixhawk 4 from Holybro](https://shop.holybro.com/pixhawk-4beta-launch_p1089.html)

-Version 1.11.2 of the PX4 firmware also works on the Pixhawk 4 devices.
+PX4 firmware version 1.11.2 also works on the Pixhawk 4 devices.

-## Setting up PX4 Hardware-in-Loop
+## PX4 Hardware-in-the-loop (HITL) Setup

-For this you will need one of the supported device listed above.
-For manual flight you will also need RC + transmitter.
+First, you will need one of the supported device listed above.
+For manual flight, you will also need an RC transmitter and receiver.

-1. Make sure your RC receiver is bound with its RC transmitter.
+1. Ensure your RC receiver is bound with its RC transmitter.
 Connect the RC transmitter to the flight controller's RC port.
 Refer to your RC manual and [PX4 docs](https://docs.px4.io/en/getting_started/rc_transmitter_receiver.html) for more information.
 2. Download [QGroundControl](http://qgroundcontrol.com/), launch it and connect your flight controller to the USB port.
-3. Use QGroundControl to flash the latest PX4 Flight Stack.
+3. Use `QGroundControl` to flash the latest PX4 Flight Stack.
 See also [initial firmware setup video](https://docs.px4.io/master/en/config/).
-4. In QGroundControl, configure your Pixhawk for HIL simulation by selecting the HIL Quadrocopter X airframe.
-After PX4 reboots, check that "HIL Quadrocopter X" is indeed selected.
+4. In `QGroundControl`, configure your Pixhawk for HITL simulation by selecting the HITL Quadrocopter X airframe.
+After PX4 reboots, check that `HIL Quadrocopter X` is selected.
-5. In QGroundControl, go to Radio tab and calibrate (make sure the remote control is on and the receiver is showing the indicator for the binding).
+5. In `QGroundControl`, go to `Radio` tab and calibrate (make sure the remote control is on and the receiver is showing the indicator for the binding).
-6. Go to the Flight Mode tab and chose one of the remote control switches as "Mode Channel".
-Then set (for example) Stabilized and Attitude flight modes for two positions of the switch.
+6. Go to the `Flight Mode` tab and chose one of the remote control switches as `Mode Channel`.
+Then set (for example) `Stabilized` and `Attitude` flight modes for two positions of the switch.
-7. Go to the Tuning section of QGroundControl and set appropriate values.
-For example, for Fly Sky's FS-TH9X remote control, the following settings give a more realistic feel: Hover Throttle = mid+1 mark, Roll and pitch sensitivity = mid-3 mark, Altitude and position control sensitivity = mid-2 mark.
+7. Go to the `Tuning` section of QGroundControl and set appropriate values.
+For example, for the Turnigy/FrSky/FlySky FS-TH9X RC transmitter, the following values give a more realistic feel:
+   * Hover Throttle = mid+1 mark
+   * Roll and pitch sensitivity = mid-3 mark
+   * Altitude and position control sensitivity = mid-2 mark
 8. In [AutonomySim settings](settings.md) file, specify PX4 for your vehicle config like this:

 ```json